raketenkater/LOL-report-bot/README.md

 Create a picture of your mate's names in the end screen after a game and add them to the mate's folder to exclude them from reporting

-# install
+# install and run
-pip install -r requirements.txt
+just run the run.bat